-The long-term liability at December 31, 2019, represents a housing revenue note payable to the United States Department of Agriculture (USDA), Rural Development Administration, under the Rural Rental Housing Loan Program (CFDA 10.415).
+The long-term liability at December 31, 2020, represents a housing revenue note payable to the USDA, Rural Development Administration, under the Rural Rental Housing Loan Program (CFDA 10.415).
 The note is due in annual installments of principal and interest with an annual interest rate of 11.50%.
-The original note payable was re-amortized in May 2004, with a principal amount of \$540,000.
+The original note payable was reamortized in May 2004, with a principal amount of \$540,000.

-The following is a summary of notes payable for the year ended December 31, 2019:
+The following is a summary of notes payable for the year ended December 31, 2020: